k1m0ch1/big-brother-test/pinjol/non-ojk/bunga-dahlia/latest.md

 8. Activity (android.permission.READ_PHONE_STATE)

-   > application understand the activities of call (read phone state and identity)
+    > application understand the activities of call (read phone state and identity), for example to get the IMEI system

    > get the IMEI system